pcaston/OpenPeerPower.github.io/source/_integrations/input_boolean.markdown

 ### Services

-This integration provides the following services to modify the state of the `input_boolean` and a service to reload the configuration without restarting Home Assistant itself.
+This integration provides the following services to modify the state of the `input_boolean` and a service to reload the configuration without restarting Open Peer Power itself.

 | Service | Data | Description |
 | ------- | ---- | ----------- |